aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     used code, all the input nodes and all the output nodes.
   * **gotocomputer**: open a shell to the calc folder on the cluster

+.. note:: When using gotocomputer, be careful not to change any file that AiiDA created, nor to modify the output files or resubmit the calculation, unless you **really** know what you are doing, otherwise AiiDA may get very confused!

 ``verdi code``
 ++++++++++++++